Picovoice/picollm/demo/web/chat/README.md

 ```

 4. Enter your [access key](#accesskey), select a [model file](#models) and press `Init picoLLM`.
 Wait until
-loading completes and enter any text to test the demo.
+   loading completes and start chatting with `picoLLM`.